kukkkristof/portfolio/README.md

 The projects are written in C, C#12 and C#13

 ## Note:
+Work in progress!
+Currently working on a server-client bidirectional communication system for games.
 This portfolio will keep expanding, so if my work does not currently seem to fit your needs, make sure to check back later maybe then I can change your mind!